sveltejs/rfcs/text/0000-reactive-assignments.md

 }));
 ```

-...but we could decide (🐃) to include `oncreate` as a convenience anyway.
+...but we could decide (🐃) to include an `oncreate` equivalent as a convenience anyway.
+Currently, the favoured name for this function is `onmount`.

 ---